1ukah/pixelbot/README.md

 **!!!
-WARNING !!!**
+WARNING !!! - There's a lot of bad coding habits and bad code in general here.**

-**There's a lot of bad/scuffed stuff in here!**
+Project made for learning purpose.

-I initially made this for me and some friends use while we were playing on a minecraft rankup server, it was intended to buy things from the server's market automatically and to have a simple auto-clicker.
-After we stopped playing I didn't see any purpose for this anymore.
+I made this for personal use while I was playing on a minecraft rankup server.
+It was intended to buy things from the server's market automatically and to have a simple auto-clicker.

-I don't feel this is worth the time getting back and fixing all the scuffed stuff that I did, so yeah...
+I don't feel it's worth the time getting back and fixing all the mess that I did.
+So yeah...
 Let's throw this here and forget about it!